Beautiful Eyes: Background

-Commercial performance
+Commercial performance and reception

 On the week ending August 2, 2008, Beautiful Eyes debuted at number nine on the Billboard 200 due to sales of 45,000 copies.
 The EP spent a total of twenty weeks on the Billboard 200.
 On the same week, it debuted at number one on Top Country Albums, replacing her own album Taylor Swift as the chart's number one album.
 With Taylor Swift charting at number two, Swift became the first artist to hold the first two positions on Top Country Albums since LeAnn Rimes charted in 1997 with Blue (1996) and Unchained Melody: The Early Years (1997).
 The following week, the EP slipped to number two and, in total, it spent twenty eight weeks on Top Country Albums.
 As of July 2019, the EP has sold 359,000 copies in the United States.

 Promotion

 "I Heart ?" was released as a promotional single from Beautiful Eyes on June 23, 2008.
 Swift promoted Beautiful Eyes minimally for the reason being she did not want for misconceptions of the EP being her second album, although she did perform the title track at different venues.
 She first performed "Beautiful Eyes" on January 23, 2005 at the 2005 NAMM Show, an annual music product trade show held in Anaheim, California at the Anaheim Convention Center.
 The performance featured Swift, dressed in a red blouse and blue jeans, performing acoustically with a guitar, sitting on a bar stool.
 "Beautiful Eyes" was later performed as part of Swift's set for iHeartRadio.com's Stripped on August 5, 2008; she wore a black, one-shoulder dress and performed with a back-up band while playing a rhinestoned acoustic guitar.